 This saga continues with a famine prompting Jacob to send his sons (Joseph’s brothers) down to Egypt to find food, Joseph reuniting with his brothers and the group of them setting up home in Egypt then becoming unpopular because a new Pharoah (who did not know Joseph) feared that these Israelites breeding so prolifically that they were overtaking the country then Moses leading the people from captivity (after plagues) across the desert through the parted Red Sea receiving Ten Commandments to arrival in the Jerusalem land of milk and honey.

 That’s the short version journey of the story leaving out the commas to save time.

-In fact the whole of the scriptures is about human error and God’s loving response.
+The whole of the scriptures is about human error and God’s loving response.
+God turns a tragic human event (brothers selling one of their own into slavery) into a gift.
 That’s good news for people like me, to be reminded that God uses my mistakes to write straight with the crooked lines of my life.
-The things that we might label errors or slip-up’s are often used by God for God’s purposes.
+The things that we might label errors or slip-up’s are often used by God (if I am co-operative) for God’s purposes.

 As Jesus reminds his listeners quoting the scriptures in today’s gospel:

 - Take half an hour in the next day or two to watch this great animation (below) of the Joseph story with children, grandchildren, nephews, nieces, godchildren or the children you teach.
 I guarantee you also will learn a lot about the power that God.